wesleyboar/DS-User-Guide/user-guide/docs/curating/bestpractices.md

 * Do not upload folders and files with special characters in their filenames.
 In general, keep filenames meaningful but short and without spacing.
 See file naming convention recommendations in the <a href="#organization">Data Organization and Description</a>
 * Select the Add button, then File upload to begin uploading data from your local machine.
 You can browse and select files or drag and drop files into the window that appears.
-* Connect to your favorite cloud storage provider. <a href="../../managingdata/datadepot">We currently support integration with Box,  Dropbox, and Google Drive.</a>
+* Connect to your favorite cloud storage provider. <a href="../managingdata/#data-depot">We currently support integration with Box,  Dropbox, and Google Drive.</a>
 * You can also copy data to and from My Data.
 * You may consider zipping files for purpses of uploading: however, you should unzip them for curation and publication purposes.
 * For uploads of files bigger than 2 Gigabytes and or more than 25 files, consider using Globus, CyberDuck and  Command Line Utilities.
-Explanations on how to use those applications are available in our <a href="../../managingdata/datatransfer">Data Transfer Guide.</a>
+Explanations on how to use those applications are available in our <a href="../managingdata/#data-transfer-guides">Data Transfer Guide.</a>

 Downloading several individual files via our web interface could be cumbersome, so DesignSafe offers a number of alternatives.
 First, users may interact with data in the Workspace using any of the available tools and applications without the need to download; for this, users will need a DesignSafe account.
-Users needing to download a large number of files from a project may also use <a href="../../managingdata/datatransfer#globus">Globus</a>.
+Users needing to download a large number of files from a project may also use <a href="../managingdata/#globus">Globus</a>.
 When feasible, to facilitate data download from their projects users may consider aggregating data into larger files.

 Be aware that while you may store all of a project files in My Project, you may not need to publish all of them.
 During curation and publication you will have the option to select a subset of the uploaded files that you wish to publish without the need to delete them.

-More information about the different Workspaces in DesignSafe and how to manage data from one to the other can be found <a href="../../managingdata/datadepot">here</a>.
+More information about the different Workspaces in DesignSafe and how to manage data from one to the other can be found <a href="../managingdata/#data-depot">here</a>.

 #### [Selecting a Project Type](#selectingprojecttype) { #selectingprojecttype }

 Depending on the research method pursued, users may curate and publish data as "Experimental", "Simulation", "Hybrid Simulation," or "Field Research" project type.
 The Field Research project type accommodates "Interdisciplinary Datasets" involving engineering and/or social science collections.

-Based on <a href="../policies">data models</a> designed by experts in the field, the different project types provide interactive tools and metadata forms to curate the dataset so it is complete and understandable for others to reuse.
+Based on <a href="#policies">data models</a> designed by experts in the field, the different project types provide interactive tools and metadata forms to curate the dataset so it is complete and understandable for others to reuse.
 So for example,users that want to publish a simulation dataset will have to include files and information about the model or software used, the input and the output files, and add a readme file or a data report.

 Users should select the project type that best fits their research method and dataset.
 If the data does not fit any of the above project types, they can select project type" Other."
 In project type "Other" users can curate and publish standalone reports, learning materials, white papers, conference proceedings, tools, scripts, or data that does not fit with the research models mentioned above.